galikbence/genome_annotation/README.md

   ## 6. Combining gene models

-In this section we will use all external evidences, repeats and gene prediction results in order to merge the different gene models
+In this section we will use all external evidences, repeats and gene prediction results in order to merge the different gene models into one.

+The [EVidenceModeler](https://evidencemodeler.github.io) (EVM) software combines gene predictions and protein and/or transcript alignments (as external evidences) into __weighted__ consensus gene models.
+EVM provides a flexible and intuitive framework for combining diverse evidence types into a single automated gene structure annotation system.

+Inputs to EVM include:
+   - the genome sequence
+   - gene predictions in GFF3 format
+   - alignment data in GFF3 format
+   - list of numeric weight values to be applied to each type of evidence

+The weights can be configured manually!

   ## 7. Annotating protein coding genes